limalib/docs/docs/source/daemon/daemons-skill_d.rst

 Load /data/config/skill-tree as new skill configuration.

+.. c:function:: void dump_skills_to_file()

+Dump all skills to /data/config/skill-tree.

 .. c:function:: int percent_for_next_rank(object player, string skill_name)

 Returns the percent until the player hits the next skill rank.